 The RSV model of Takahashi, Omori, and Watanabe (2009), which incorporates the asymmetric SV model with the RV estimator, is extended with the GH skew Student's tdistribution for financial returns.
 The extension makes it possible to consider the heavy tail and skewness in financial returns.
 With the Bayesian estimation scheme via Markov chain Monte Carlo method, the model enables us to estimate the parameters in the return distribution and in the model simultaneously.
 It also makes it possible to forecast the volatility and return quantiles by sampling from their posterior distributions jointly.

-We apply the model to daily returns and RKs of the DJIA index.
-The estimation results show that the extended model improves the model fit evaluated by the marginal likelihood.
-Moreover, the prediction results show that the extended model improves both volatility and quantile forecasts.
+We apply the model to daily returns and RKs of the U.S. and Japanese stock indices, DJIA and Nikkei 225, and investigate its performance in volatility and quantile forecasts.
+The estimation results show that the extended model improves the model fit evaluated by the marginal likelihood for DJIA but not for Nikkei 225.
+Moreover, the prediction results show that the extended model improves both volatility and quantile forecasts especially in some volatile periods such as late 2008.
+Therefore, the extended model is suited for conservative risk management necessary for commercial banks and pension funds.